SimonScholz/simonscholz.github.io/content/tutorials/switch-gcloud-kubectl-configs/index.md

 ## Using a function instead of an alias

 If you're dealing with a lot of different projects and contexts, then maintaining a lot of `alias` in your shell might be cumbersome.
-Then using a function might be easier:
+Then adding a function to your `~/.bashrc`  file might be easier:

 ```bash [~/.bashrc]
 function switch() {